dipaksarkar/docs/docs/gympify/installation.md

 ### 1. Add Cron Jobs for Laravel Queues

-If you're using shared hosting, you can set up a cron job to run Laravel queues.
+If you're using **cPanel** sahred hosting, you can set up a cron job to run Laravel queues.
 This allows your application to process background jobs at regular intervals.
 Add the following cron job configuration:

 ```bash
 # Run Laravel queues every minute